LLewark/galg-taylor-table/README.md

     ./converter.py data.csv > index.html

+## Acknowledgments

 This script is a modified copy of a script written by Claudius Zibrowius for a [similar online table](https://github.com/LLewark/theta).

+While working on this program, Lukas Lewark was supported by the Emmy Noether Programme of the DFG, project number 412851057.